covidclinical/Phase2.1NeuroAnalysis/README.md

 ## **Analysis**

-1.  `04_Patient-Characteristics.Rmd` - generate preliminary demographics, clinical course, and comorbidity analyses
+1.  `Patient-Characteristics.Rmd` - generate preliminary demographics, clinical course, and comorbidity analyses

+2. `Meta-Analysis-Cox-PH.Rmd` - performs the random-effects meta-analysis on the Cox-PH models at each site and plots forest plots to visualize the local and global risk estimates.